MicrosoftDocs/dynamics-365-fraud-protection/content/lists.md

 The Lists page has two tabs separating the two types of Lists you can create: **Custom lists** and **Support lists**.

+> [!NOTE]
+> You cannot view or create lists in the INT environment.
+You must use the PROD environment.

 ### Custom lists

 Custom lists are created and defined by you.
 You can upload any number of custom lists and fill these lists with data specific to your business needs or fraud protection strategy.
 For example, you can create a list containing a set of email addresses, IP addresses, or product IDs, as well as additional values associated with each entry.

 ### Support lists

-> [!NOTE]
-> You cannot view or create lists in the INT environment.
-You must use the PROD environment.

 Support lists are system-configured lists of emails and payment instruments with a *safe*, *block*, or *watch* status, as well as an associated expiration date for each entry.
 While these lists can be viewed and downloaded from the Lists page, they can only be modified through the [Support page](risk-support.md).

-## Using lists
+## Use lists

 [Rules](rules.md) are used to define custom logic in order to automate decisions in your business.
 To help you define this logic, you can reference any list in a rule.
 For example, you can create a list of email addresses which are considered to be risky, and a separate list for those which are considered to be safe.
 You can then configure a rule so that login attempts using an email on the *Risky Emails* list is rejected, while those using an email on the *Safe Emails* list are approved.